Shubhamgulik/craigslist_clone/README.md

-# craigslist_clone
+<a href="https://radiant-thicket-61980.herokuapp.com/">CRAIGSLIST WEBSCRAPING CLONE</a>

-CRAIGSLIST WEB SCRAPING <a href="https://radiant-thicket-61980.herokuapp.com/">CLONE</a> USING DJANGO Craigslist (stylized as craigslist) is an American classified advertisements website with sections devoted to jobs, housing, for sale, items wanted, services, community service, gigs, résumés, and discussion forums.
+CRAIGSLIST WEB SCRAPING CLONE USING DJANGO
+Craigslist (stylized as craigslist) is an American classified advertisements website with sections devoted to jobs, housing, for sale, items wanted, services, community service, gigs, résumés, and discussion forums.
 In this, clone is developed by scraping the data from CRAIGSLIST website.
 While developing User Interface is also made better and eyecatching.